Philip P. Barbour: Tenure

 Barbour served on the Supreme Court for five years.
 He heard 155 cases, for which he authored one major opinion and two dissents.
 His passion for states' rights, strict constructionism, and limits on federal power helped shape the legacy of the Taney Court.

 During Barbour's first term (1837), he heard three cases that mitigated Marshall's accomplishment of judicial nationalism, Briscoe v.
 Bank of the Commonwealth of Kentucky, Charles River Bridge v.
 Warren Bridge, and New York v.
 Miln.
 Justice Barbour authored the majority opinion in New York v.
 Miln.
 In 1824, the state of New York passed a law that required all ship masters to provide a report delineating personal information of passengers in order to prevent smuggling and immigration of the impoverished for whom the state could not provide.
 Ship master Miln refused to comply with the law and was therefore jailed and fined.
 The case went to the Court on the issue of whether the statute violated the Commerce Clause, U.S. Const., Art.
 1, § 8.
 Barbour held that the New York statute did not violate the Commerce Clause, because it was an exercise of the power granted to the state to "regulate their internal police and to take care that no detriment comes to the commonwealth."
 People were "not the subject of commerce, and not being imported goods, cannot fall within a train of reasoning founded upon the construction of a power given to Congress to regulate commerce and the prohibition to the states from imposing a duty on imported goods."
-Justice Barbour argued that the statue was valid as an act of police power to protect the health and welfare of the community.
+Justice Barbour argued that the statute was valid as an act of police power to protect the health and welfare of the community.
 Because it is within the powers of the state to have jurisdiction over its people and things within its territorial boundaries, then "the authority of a state is complete, unqualified, and exclusive."

 Justice Barbour's holding in Miln was supported by Taney's opinion in Charles River Bridge that the people have rights and it is the duty of both the state and the nation to preserve those rights in order to ensure the happiness and welfare of every citizen.
 Miln helped Barbour develop a states' rights constitutional vision for the Supreme Court, by narrowing the scope of federal commerce power while expanding state policing power.
 For both Briscoe v.
 Bank of the Commonwealth of Kentucky and Charles River Bridge v.
 Warren Bridge, Barbour voted with the majority, simultaneously gaining more power for states and weakening Marshall Court nationalism.